AllenCellModeling/fish_morphology_code/data/structure_cellprofiler_features/README.md

 - `finalnuc_border`: TRUE indicates that merged nuclei object touches border of image
 - `cell_border`: TRUE indicates that napari annotated cell touches border of image
 - `mh_structure_org_score` and `kg_structure_org_score`: manual sarcomere organization scores
-- `probe_561_loc_score` and `probe_638_loc_score`: manual probe localization scores
+- `probe_561_loc_score` and `probe_638_loc_score`: manual probe localization scores; only for MYH6/MYH7 probes
-- all other columns starting with `finalnuc_`: nuclear shape and texture features; only for MYH6/MYH7 probes
+- all other columns starting with `finalnuc_`: nuclear shape and texture features
 - all other columns starting with `napariCell_`: cell shape and texture features

 ### Notes on texture:
-Texture features are calculated for nuclear and cell objects from 3 normalized channels: brightfield (`_bf_`), nuclear (`_nuc_`), and ACTN2 structure (`_structure_`) at 3 scales (3, 5, 10).
+Cellprofiler texture features are calculated for nuclear and cell objects from 3 normalized channels: brightfield (`_bf_`), nuclear (`_nuc_`), and ACTN2 structure (`_structure_`) at 3 scales (3, 5, 10).

 ### Image object count csv